rabanti-github/NanoXLSX/README.md

 Currently, only basic reader functionality is available:

 * Reading and casting of cell values into the appropriate data types
-* Reading of several worksheets in on workbook with names
+* Reading of several worksheets in one workbook with worksheet names
 * Limited processing of styles (when reading) at the moment
 * No support of other objects than spreadsheet data at the moment